robvanbakel/spark/README.md

-# [WIP] Planner
+# Spark

-This planner is a personal project, currently a work in progress.

-The app aims to make it easy for employers to create and share work schedules with their employees.
+Spark aims to make it easy for employers to create and share work schedules with their employees.
 Employees will be notified when their schedule changes and will be prompted to approve the updates before they are automatically added to their phone's calendar.

 Read the [Demo section](#demo) to learn how to access the demo environment.